SeamusMcCarthy/ictskill2_assignment/README.md

 ## Overview.

-Extended the Movies app to provide some additional views and basic authentication (based on routing samples).
+Extended the Movies app to provide some additional views and Firebase authentication.
 Some of the views can be accessed from the navigation bar where others are linked from movie/cast-member cards.
+All routes (bar login and signup pages) are now protected until the user logs in.

  New features include:

- + A view of popular movies.
-(Note that as this was returning the same list as the Upcoming view, I removed the descending sort in the API call to show the difference).
+ + Firebase Authentication including Login, Signup, User Profile (which allows logout) and Reset Password pages.
- + Each movie card now has a button to view the cast members.
+ + A view of "Popular" movies.
+Note that as this view was returning the same list as the "Upcoming" view, I removed the descending sort in the API call to show the difference.
- + Each cast member card has 2 buttons - Profile and Discography.
+ + Each returned movie card now has a button to view the cast members.
- + The Profile page contains a number of items - actor specific images, a bio and chips detailing date of birth and hometown.
+ + Each new cast member card has 2 buttons - Profile and Discography.
- + The Discography page lists all movies the actor has worked on and re-uses the movie-related components (filter results, adding to favourites etc).
+ + The Profile page contains a number of items - actor specific images, a biography and chips detailing their date of birth and hometown.
- + Basic authentication is required to access the "Upcoming" and "Popular" pages.
-This has been applied as per sample9 of the routing samples provided.
+ + The Discography page lists all movies the actor has worked on and re-uses the movie-related components (filter results by text/genre, adding to favourites etc).

 ## Setup requirements.